 - Supporting participation growth and development

 - Managing sporting and commercial facilities

-Sport Australia will only collect personal information to the extent relevant for the relationship it has with each person.
+The ASC will only collect personal information to the extent relevant for the relationship it has with each person.

-Sport Australia also holds sensitive personal information, for example about an employee or an athlete.
+The ASC also holds sensitive personal information, for example about an employee or an athlete.
 This may include information about health, disability, racial or ethnic origin, criminal convictions, personnel files, employment histories and tax file numbers.

 - providing health services to persons (for example to an athlete)